 This awesome Mexico outfitter’s deeds speak louder than his words.
 We know Mexico very well, have hunted it a number of times, and we know well that scams and poor outfitters abound.
 So we are constantly looking for truly top notch operations in that country.
-And this operation may well be the best there is in Mexico for giant Gould’s turkeys and huge Coues deer.
+And this operation may well be the best there is in Mexico for giant Gould’s turkeys, huge Coues deer and trophy caliber elk.
 This is absolutely the finest Gould’s hunting in the world!
 And we do not say that lightly.
-And we suspect that the Coues may prove to be likewise some of the finest Coues in Mexico.
-Time will tell on the deer.
+They currently hold the #1, 3, 5, 6, 7, three at 9 & 10 and 6 at 13 & 14.
+The same can be said about the Coues deer which we think is some of the finest in Mexico.

 Add to that an owner deeply committed to improving the habitat by adding food plots, by cutting senderos, and by very careful management, and you have an incredible place in Mexico.

 Here too is a much more upscale facility.
 Built originally to be a very modern resort, with 6 luxury bedrooms, baths en-suite, two living and dining rooms, a games room, fishing ponds, horses and much more – it has also become a world-class hunting place.

 GOULDS HUNTING: (season Dates April 1 – May 21).

 “The turkey hunting is the best I’ve seen for any sub-species anywhere in North America.
 The guides are professional and flexible and the birds respond to calling very, very well.
 The birds also measure up and there are lots of them.
 I saw over 150 birds in 3 days.
 The ranch owners are committed to long term habitat improvement and the maintenance of quality Gould’s turkey habitat.”
 Wally M, wildlife biologist.